Chemical Fume Hood and Bio Safety Cabinet Certification

 Hood certifications will be conducted on every fume hood annually, thereafter, or whenever a significant change has been made in its use or location.
 Chemical Fume Hood certification is determined by several factors, including the average face velocity, the overall condition of the hood, the types and quantities of chemicals used in the hood.
 EHS standards require all chemical fume hoods to maintain an average face velocity that is adequate to provide containment.
 Such face velocities typically range from 80-125 fpm at a sash height of 18 inches.
 Evaluations will include the quality of the structure, the installation, airflow patterns, and use of the hood.
 These evaluations and certifications will be conducted by qualified EHS personnel or an EHS-approved third-party vendor.

 A certification sticker will be placed on all hoods that meet EHS standards.
 The sticker will be placed on the side of the hood with an arrow that shows the maximum safe operating sash height.

 If the hood does not pass the certification, it will be labeled with a red "DO NOT USE" sticker.
 The hood is not certified for use and may be unsafe.
 These hoods receive priority maintenance.
 UNM Facilities Management will notify EHS when the hood is repaired and EHS will re-evaluate the hood prior to employee use.

 Recommendations for Safe Chemical Fume Hood Use

 - It is recommended that continuous monitoring devices be installed on each fume hood so that fume hood performance can be determined prior to each use.
-If you would like information on installing a continuous monitoring device, please contact SRS 277-2753.
+If you would like information on installing a continuous monitoring device, please contact EHS 277-2753.